amilakukic/Credit-card-fraud-detection/README.md

 - [Amila Kukić](https://github.com/amilakukic)

-> This project was developed as part of the Artificial Intelligence course at the University of Sarajevo, Faculty of Electrical Engineering.
+> This project was developed as part of the Artificial Intelligence course at the Faculty of Electrical Engineering, University of Sarajevo.

 © 2025 Sara Kardaš & Amila Kukić